score-spec/docs/content/en/docs/Reference/score-schema-reference.md

       value: string
 ```

 `container-id`: container’s specification describes how the Workload's tasks are executed.
+This value is

 `image`: image name or tag.